twinlogix/typetta/docs/chapters/client/context.md

 npx graphql-codegen --watch
 ```

-For any additional details on the generation tool, refer to the official documentation [GraphQL Code Generatore](https://www.graphql-code-generator.com/docs/getting-started){:target="_blank"}.
+For any additional details on the generation tool, refer to the official documentation [GraphQL Code Generator](https://www.graphql-code-generator.com/docs/getting-started){:target="_blank"}.

-The main result of the generation process is a component we called `DAOContext`.
-It is a container for so-called `DAO`s, data access objects that allow you to perform all operations on the entities of the data model.
+The main result of the generation process is a component we call `DAOContext`.
+It is a container for so-called `DAOs`, data access objects that allow you to perform all operations on the entities of the data model.

-The role of the DAOContext is absolutely central because it is on it that a whole series of settings can be configured that can modify the behavior of the entire data access system.
-It also represents a replicable unit, so it is possible to instantiate any number of DAOContext, each with different settings.
+The role of the DAOContext is absolutely central because it is on it that a whole series of settings can be configured that can modify the behaviour of the entire data access system.
+It also represents a replicable unit, so it is possible to instantiate any number of DAOContexts, each with different settings.

 ## How to create a Context

 Instantiating the `DAOContext` is very simple.
 The only mandatory configurations are the SQL and MongoDB data sources (both if you are using both databases, or just the one you need).

-Note that Typetta implements two different drivers to connect to the supported databases, one is built on the [driver nativo MongoDB](https://docs.mongodb.com/drivers/node/current/){:target="_blank"} and the other on [KnexJS](https://knexjs.org/){:target="_blank"}, one of the most consolidated NodeJS query builder libraries for SQL databases.
+Note that Typetta implements two different drivers to connect to the supported databases, one is built on the [MongoDB native driver](https://docs.mongodb.com/drivers/node/current/){:target="_blank"} and the other on [KnexJS](https://knexjs.org/){:target="_blank"}, one of the most consolidated NodeJS query builder libraries for SQL databases.

 Here is an example that shows how to instantiate a DAOContext with two data sources, one SQL and one MongoDB: